Kicking Techniques

 May also be applied with the sole of the foot or the back of the heel.

-A well executed Whip Hook should strike the target in a side-to-side fashion by using the hip to direct the thigh (and then foot) through the target, which is different from the Scorpion Hook which strikes in a back-to-front fashion by bending the knee to pull the heel toward the body.
+A well executed Whip Hook should strike the target in a side-to-side motion by using the hip to direct the thigh (and then foot) through the target, which is different from the Scorpion Hook which strikes in a back-to-front motion by bending the knee to pull the heel toward the body.

 Modified Examples: